-Toshiko Ezaki is a composer, singer, songwriter, and producer from Kyoto, Japan.
+Toshiko Ezaki is a composer, singer, songwriter, and producer from Kyoto, Japan, who is now living in Vancouver, Canada..

 She has composed many songs for well-known Japanese artists, such as Kosuke Atari and Misaki Usuzawa, and has sung background vocals for several more.

-Ms. Ezaki has also composed music and performed vocal work on many television and radio commercials, and has created instrumental pieces both internationally and in her home country of Japan.
+Ms. Ezaki has also composed music and performed vocal work on many television and radio commercials.
+She has also created instrumental pieces for both her CDs and for companies in Japan and abroad.

 In 2002, Ms. Ezaki was put in charge of composing the music and singing the ending theme song for the animated cartoon series Pocket Monsters (or ‘Pokemon’) and again, in 2012, composed and sang background vocals on Pokemon’s ending theme song.